20011004/TOT/README.md

 - just ask

 ## 0xISSUES
-If `API Key` is not accepted the transform keep waiting.
+If `API Key` is not accepted the transform keeps waiting.